Working Community Program

-This year, 2 schools participated in the Working Community Program, including Diamond Valley College and Eltham High School with a combined number of 47 students.
+Three local secondary schools are participating in the Working Community Program, including Diamond Valley College, Eltham High School and Montmorency Secondary College with a combined number of over 100 students this year.

 Students Perspective and Presentations of the 2020 Working Community Program

-To read about the Working Community Porgram from the students perspective, you can download and view the following End of Year Student Presentations here:
+To read about the Working Community Program from the students perspective, you can download and view the following End of Year Student Presentations here:

 - An overview of the Working Community Program inclusive of the 4 Phased Program Structure, click here.

 - To read about the 2nd Phase of the Program with details about the Community (Virtual) Visits, click here.